 In the Senate, Kefauver turned his attention to big business and monopoly practices.
 His U.S. Senate Antitrust and Monopoly Subcommittee investigated economic concentration throughout the U.S. economy, industry by industry, issuing a major report in May 1963.
 He found monopoly pricing in the steel, automotive, In 1956, Kefauver was one of 3 southern Democrats in the Senate who refused to sign the “Southern Manifesto.” food and pharmaceutical industries, and recommended among other things, that General Motors be broken up into competing firms.
 He was also highly critical of excess profits in the U.S. drug industry.
 The Kefauver-Harris Drug Control Act of 1962 required drug companies to disclose to doctors the side-effects of their products, be able to prove their products were effective and safe, and allow drugs to be sold as generics.
 In 1956, Kefauver and fellow Tennessee Senator Albert Gore Sr., and Lyndon Johnson were the only three southern Democrats who refused to sign the “Southern Manifesto,” a political document signed by more than 90 other politicians opposing racial integration.
 On August 8, 1963, Estes Kefauver suffered a massive heart attack on the floor of the Senate, and died a few days later.

 For additional stories on politics at this website please see the “Politics & Culture” category page.
 Stories from the 1950s and 1960s are also grouped by decade in the “Period Archive,” found at the top right corner of this page.
-Thanks for visiting – and if you like what you find here, please help support this website with a donation.
+Thanks for visiting – and if you like what you find here, please make a donation to help support the research and writing at this website.
 Thank you. – Jack Doyle

 Date Posted: 17 April 2008

 Comments to: email@example.com

 Jack Doyle, “The Kefauver Hearings, 1950-1951,”